I play a variety of instruments, including keyboards, accordion, and electric bass guitar.

 - A Quiet Place (2004)

 - The WinAmp Song (2001)

 This is a jingle I composed for WinAmp, a favorite audio player of mine.

 - Northern Lights (1999)

-When I heard my family discussing how beautiful the northern lights looked, I began to imagine how they would look to a visually impaired person’s perspective.
+When I heard my family discussing how beautiful the northern lights looked, I began to imagine how they would look from a visually impaired person’s perspective.
 That was the inspiration for this composition.
 This song was created using my first Roland keyboard, the E28, and Power Tracks Pro, my MIDI sequencer at the time.

 There are two styles of accordions: piano and button.
 While I’ve seen a button accordion, I’ve always played the piano variety.
-With a button accordion, the notes can change depending on which way you move the bellows.
+With a button accordion, the notes change depending on which way you move the bellows.
 There are also now digital accordions that incorporate electronics, such as MIDI, which allow you to perform with instruments like saxophones, flutes, and other accordion types.
 An example of the latter variety is the Roland V-Accordion series.

 The following are various songs that I play regularly when performing live.
 Check back often as more songs will be added when possible.